 Danielle is currently supporting the Teachers as Learners project, funded by the McDonnell foundation, at Vanderbilt University in partnership with Indiana University (PI: Dr Joshua Danish).
 Through this project, elementary teachers engage in professional learning to develop greater competence in understanding representational forms and supporting students to engage in modeling in NGSS-aligned classrooms.
 The project partners with teacher fellows who first engage in cycles of professional learning through video clubs, and then engage in supporting new teacher partners teachers in the same process over several years.
 Danielle is particularly excited about the potential to support teachers to recognize and draw upon children’s familiar sensemaking for engaging in inquiry in NGSS classrooms.

 While working with Dr. Enyedy at the University of California at Los Angeles (2016-2018), Danielle coordinated the Science through Technology Enhanced Play (STEP) project that partners researchers at UCLA and Indiana University (PIs: Drs.
 Noel Enyedy and Joshua Danish).
+She continues to analyze and write about students’ sensemaking in this project.
 STEP examines how teacher-implemented play-based science units using mixed reality in coordination with motion-sensing technology support first and second graders to learn about complex science phenomena (states of matter, the lives of honeybees).
+The STEP project at UCLA partnered with the UCLA lab school to support the learning of 125 students representative of the racial/ethnic diversity of the state of California.
 Danielle particularly enjoyed exploring how students used their bodies to build understanding with each other.
 Danielle also served as the Associate Director for the Connect Center, a center for research and innovation in elementary education at UCLA.
 Danielle previously worked as a postdoctoral researcher in partnership with the Exploratorium’s Institute for Inquiry.

 Danielle earned her PhD from the Learning Sciences program at Northwestern University.
 She also earned a certificate in Educational Sciences as a fellow in the Multidisciplinary Program in Educational Sciences (MPES), an Institute for Education Sciences training program at Northwestern University.
 Her dissertation committee included Drs.
 Reed Stevens (chair), Bruce Sherin, and James Spillane.